Last updated September 20th, 2018.

 Johor Bahru and its Iskandar project have an impressive master plan.
-But will it ever be realized?
+Will it ever actually happen though?

 Johor Bahru / Iskandar

-Johor Bahru lies just across the strait from Singapore and is now undergoing development on a massive scale.
+Johor Bahru lies just across the strait from Singapore and is now going through development on a massive scale.
 A new megacity called Iskandar is rising around Johor Bahru and being pitched to wealthy investors as Malaysia’s very own Shenzhen.

 Indeed, Johor Bahru does share similarities with Shenzhen.
 Like its Chinese counterpart next to Hong Kong, Johor Bahru’s location within driving distance of Singapore puts it at a unique advantage.